 Walk up to the bar, feet about shoulder-width apart, feet under the bar about midfoot or right about to the ankle.
 Letting your hands just fall naturally at your sides, bend at the knees and grasp the bar with your hands.

 Bend your knees, push your chest up and retract your scapula/bring your shoulder blades together.
 Take a deep breath and hold it, increasing intra-abdominal pressure for spine support.

 Initiate lift moving hips and torso in unison.
-Hold at top, but do not hyperextend.
+Hold at the top, but do not hyperextend.

 Lower the bar to the ground.

-I highly recommend when performing reps not to do "touch-n'-go" deadlifts.
+I highly recommend when performing reps not to do touch-n-go" deadlifts.
 There is too much going on to ensure safety.
-Rest the bar and initiate from step step, no need to let go of the bar.
+Rest the bar and initiate from step to step, no need to let go of the bar.